 Canning 101: It’s as Easy as Boiling Water…Yes, Really!

-In a nutshell, canning is stopping (or slowing) natural spoilage by removing air from filled, covered jars by exposing the jars to heat.
-The best entry point for canning is with “acidic foods” like tomato sauce, salsas, chutneys, jams, pie fillings, and pickles.
-They’re less likely to spoil in the first place — their high pH helps keep bacteria at bay.
+In a nutshell, canning is stopping or slowing natural spoilage by removing air from filled, covered jars by exposing the jars to heat.
+The best entry point for canning is with acidic foods that are less likely to spoil, like tomato sauce, salsas, chutneys, jams, pie fillings, and pickles.
+A popular and basic method is called, “water bath canning.”

-8) Test your seal.
-Press down on the center of the lid –if it’s sealed properly it won’t flex up or down.
-If the lid flexes you can either refrigerate the food for immediate use or remove it from the jar and add it to another batch for canning.
+Step four: Test your seal.
+Press down on the center of the lid.
+If it’s sealed properly, it won’t flex up or down.
+If the lid flexes, you can either refrigerate the food for immediate use or remove it from the jar and add it to another batch for canning.